nturley/intro2vivado/README.md

 These are copied directly from the XDC file that was provided by Digilent.
 The biggest change is that I renamed led[0] to led.
 There's a lot of information in these constraints.
 The most important bits are the `PACKAGE_PIN X` and the `get_ports { Y }`.
 X is which pin of the FPGA we are using and Y is the port name we will use in our VHDL.

 The other type of source file is the HDL.
 You get to choose VHDL or Verilog.
 While there are alternatives, I wouldn't say that any of them are mature enough to use them as a starting language yet.
-For this tutorial, I will use VHDL because it's what I'm more familiar with, but the two languages aren't amazingly different in their capabilities.
+For this tutorial, I will use VHDL because it's what I'm more familiar with, but the two languages aren't really that different in their capabilities.
 HDLs describe logic and the connections between components.
-HDL files usually consist of expressions that assign values to signals.
-As an example, I'm going to give away the VHDL for blinken-lights so you can see what the basic structure of a VHDL file looks like.
+There are two types of components: registers (sequential logic) that updates every clock tick and combinational logic which updates pretty much immediately.
+As an example, I'm going to go through a simple blinking lights example so you can get a feel for the basic structure of a VHDL file.

 top.vhd
 ```vhdl